Chemical and Biological Engineering

 C. Electives for Chemical Engineering

 Chemical Engineering majors have elective credit requirements that may be fulfilled with several different courses.
-Technical Electives I and II are any upper division (300 level or higher) in any engineering or science designation.
+Technical Electives I and II are any upper division (300-level or higher) in any engineering or science designation.
 Humanities and Economics courses do not fulfill this requirement.
-CBEN electives are courses offered by the CBE department with engineering content, one of the two required classes must be at the 400 level.
-Lastly, one CBEN/CHGN elective is required at the 300 level or higher.
+CBEN electives are courses offered by the CBE department with engineering content, one of the two required classes must be at the 400-level.
+Lastly, one CBEN/CHGN elective is required at the 300-level or higher.
 Some or all of these electives may be grouped together to earn a specialty track in chemical engineering as described below.

 D. Specialty Tracks in Chemical Engineering